reertech/templater/README.md

 Generates an array filled with integer values of the counter, i.e.
 `[0, 1, 2, 3, ..., until - 1]`.
 Very helpful when you need to do a for
 loop with a counter.

+## Binaries

+You can download binaries for Windows, Linux and Mac on the Releases page.